ltskinner/software-engineering/design_patterns/creational/factory/README.md

 ### When to Use

 * A class cant anticipate the class of objects it must create
-* A class wants its subclasses to specify the objecct it creates
+* A class wants its subclasses to specify the object it creates
 * Classes delegates responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate

 ### Participants